realworldocaml/book/book/garbage-collector/README.md

 free lists or, if they are empty, from the next size with a space.

-The second strategy, for larger allocations, is the use of a specialized data structure known as a Splay Tree for the free list.
+The second strategy, for larger allocations, is the use of a specialized data structure known as a _splay tree_ for the free list.
 This is a type of search tree that adapts to recent access patterns.
 For our use this means that the most commonly requested allocation sizes are the quickest to access.